coollabsio/coolify/README.md

 - Deploy your application just by pushing code to git.
 - Environment variables stored encrypted.
 - Hassle-free self-hosting.
-- Databases
+- Databases.

 # Upcoming features
-- Backups & monitoring
+- Backups & monitoring.
-- User analytics with privacy in mind
+- User analytics with privacy in mind.
-- And much more
+- And much more (see [Roadmap](https://github.com/coollabsio/coolify/projects/1)).

+# FAQ
+Q: What does Buildpack means?

+A: It defines your application's final form.
+Static means that it will be hosted as a static site in the end. (see next question below 👇)

+---

+Q: How can I build a static site, like Next.js, Sapper, etc ?

+A: Use `static` builder and set your `Build command`.

 # Screenshots